Chinese agent or private eye? Ex-NY cop's 'Fox Hunt' trial kicks off | Law-Order

 The case is the first of several involving alleged Fox Hunt schemes to reach trial in the United States, as officials crack down on what they term "transnational repression" on dissidents and fugitives by adversaries including China.
 McMahon is on trial alongside Zhu Yong, who prosecutors say hired him for the job in 2016, and Zheng Congying, who is accused of posting a note to Xu's door in 2018 reading: "If you are willing to go back to the mainland and spend 10 years in prison, your wife and children will be all right."

-All three men have pleaded not guilty to charges of acting as illegal Chinese agents without notifying the U.S. Attorney General, as required by law, and interstate stalking.
-Beijing has dismissed the case as a smear of its efforts to pursue criminal suspects overseas.
-China's embassy in Washington did not immediately respond to a request for comment on Wednesday.
+All three men have pleaded not guilty to charges of acting as Chinese agents without notifying the U.S. attorney general, as required by law, and interstate stalking.
+Liu Pengyu, a spokesperson for the Chinese Embassy in Washington, said the individuals on trial are not Chinese law enforcement and called the charges "nothing but rumors and slanders."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)